jnmayhook/Team-Profile-Generator/README.md

 - What is your Intern's name?
 What is your Intern's ID?
 What is your Intern's Email Address?
 What is your Intern's School?
 - What is your Engineer's name?
 What is your Engineer's ID?
 What is your Engineer's Email Address?
 What is your Engineer's Git Hub profile?

-When all the questions are answered a Team Profile file is dynamically outputted here, /dist/team-profile.html.
+When all the questions are answered a Team Profile file is dynamically outputted here - [github.com/jnmayhook/Team-Profile-Generator/blob/main/dist/team-profile.html](/dist/team-profile.html).

 ## Technologies